slobentanzer/causality_perspective_2023/manuscript.md

 However, recent molecular foundation model benchmarks highlight clear discrepancies between the “foundational” aspirations of the pre-trained models and the real-world evaluation of their performance [@doi:10.1101/2023.10.16.561085;@doi:10.1101/2023.10.19.563100].
 Briefly, the benchmarks found that, on single cell classification tasks, the proposed foundation models did not outperform simple baselines consistently.
 State-of-the-art methods such as scVI [@doi:10.1038/s41592-018-0229-2] and even the mere selection of highly variable genes was often statistically indistinguishable from the highly parameterised methods, and sometimes even yielded better classification outcomes.
-However, these are early models, and it could still be argued that, in line with the scaling hypothesis, models will improve via a combination of the right architecture with sufficient amounts of data.
+However, these are early models, and it could still be argued that, in line with the scaling hypothesis, models may improve via a combination of the right architecture with sufficient amounts of data [@doi:10.48550/arXiv.2401.04720].

 Indeed, molecular foundation models lag behind in size: while current-generation LLMs have around 100 billion parameters or more and are trained on enormous text corpuses (hundreds of billions to trillions of tokens), molecular foundation models have tens of millions of parameters (scGPT: 53M, Geneformer: 10M) and are trained on corpuses of tens of millions of cells, which (optimistically) yields hundreds of billions of individual data points.
 Thus, LLMs are currently about 2000 times larger than molecular foundation models, while arguably also dealing with a less complicated system.